August 1st - Sonoma Valley, California

 Which way do I go??

-Picture #1 - No no Robbie you can't go until the staging lights come on.
+Picture #1 - No no Robbie!
+You can't go until the staging lights come on.
 Apparently she was trying to do a burn-out for the crowd which isn't allowed in the

 Picture #2 - Cat apparently was so excited to race that he wasn't sure which direction the car was supposed to go once he made it to the staging lanes.